vishnuvk0/INTERVIEW-Patient-Data-API/README.md

 - Use URI parameters to filter appointments by specific date
   ![download.png](Technical%20Question%20-%20Patient%20Data%20Aggregation%20API%20f023e4538298494ea747b6792df2c8f4/download.png)
 - Return a final JSON payload with all aggregated data for each appointment
-  - Will be used to populate a front end UI that lists all appointments for a given day, along with extra information on the patient that attended the appointment.
+  - Will be used to populate a front end UI that lists all appointments for a given day.

 ### Endpoint #2